rlex/ansible-role-k3s/README.md

 ```
 open-iscsi will be installed and iscsid service will be both started and enabled at boot-time before k3s installation

-### Custom network plugin
+### Using custom network plugin
-If you want to use something different than default flannel you can set flannel backend to none, which will remove flannel
+If you want to use something different and self-managed than default flannel you can set flannel backend to none, which will remove flannel completely:
 ```yaml
 k3s_flannel_backend: none
 ```